ruby-concurrency/concurrent-ruby/README.md

 ### Semantic Versioning

-*Beginning with v0.4.0 this gem will strictly adhere to the rules of semantic versioning.*
+This gem adheres to the rules of [semantic versioning](http://semver.org/).

 ### Supported Ruby versions